Texas Special Education Attorney: What They Do, When You Need One, and What It Costs

 Can I represent myself (pro se) in a Texas due process hearing?

 Technically yes.
 Practically, it is very difficult.
 Texas due process hearings involve procedural rules, evidentiary standards, witness examination, and legal arguments that require legal training.
-Districts always have legal representation.
+Districts generally have legal representation.
 Parents who represent themselves in due process generally have significantly worse outcomes than those with attorney representation.

 Get Your Free Texas Dispute Letter Starter Kit